 One of the biggest draws of Macaco Tours for me was their engaging stories and activities.
 Their tours are created specifically for the kids in mind.
 Many of them are like scavenger hunts.
 And although we didn’t get to take any of the workshops, I’m sure they would have been extremely engaging and interesting for the kids.

-During the start of the tour, we’re given packets with activities.
+During the start of the tour, we’re given packets with a variety of Venice activities for kids.
 We go through the packet activity by activity, as we walk among the Venice landmarks and learn about the history of the city.
 My kids have never been as engaged in a tour as they were on this Venice walking tour.

 A tour, in my opinion, is only as good as its guide.
 Fortunately, our guide for the Venice walking tour, Lea, was quite knowledgeable about Venice and its history.
 My husband and I peppered here with so many questions about Venice!

-When you’re doing a tour with kids, you want to make sure that it’s not too long.
+When you’re considering different Venice activities for kids, you want to make sure that the activity is not too long.
 Otherwise you’ll have tired and cranky kids on your hands!
 For our kids, the limit is usually about an hour and a half.
 Some kids can do better with longer tours, while other kids can only do shorter tours.

 Fortunately for us, the Venice walking tour we took with Macaco Tours was less than an hour and a half.
 It was just enough time to see many of the Venice landmarks, but also not too long to make the kids overtired.

 Although we covered a lot of ground on the Venice walking tour, there were plenty of stops along the way.
 This gave the kids a chance to rest and do the activities in the tour.
-We liked the pacing of the tour, and never felt like we were rushed or going too slow.
+We liked the pacing of the tour, and never felt like it was too rushed or too slow.

 The best part about the interactive Venice walking tour we took with Macaco Tours is that it felt like we were stepping right into history.
 Our tour was based on an actual moment in Venetian history, when a group of conspiracist were plotting to overthrow the Doge.
-So the places we visited were relevant to that moment in history.
+So the places we visited and the Venice activities for kids that we did were relevant to that moment in history.

 We walked by a fish market that once held the home one of the conspiracist.
 We walked into a building that once held a market for fish, spices, and goods.
 And we walked through small squares, called camponellos, that once held fields and patches of grass for Venetians to grow things.
 The tour really made history come alive for us!